STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 > “If you see fraud and do not say fraud, you are a fraud.”

 We pretend to plan our way out of complexity.
-But planning is not foresight — it’s often just structured denial.
+But planning is not foresight, it’s often just structured denial.

 ## A Better Way Forward